About Kit-Bacon Gressitt

 I’m also writing a series of essays inspired by my MFA research travels.
 The first can be read at The Missing Slate.
 And, I teach creative writing workshops.
 Poets & Writers awarded me two grants in 2016-17 to help fund public workshops at the Fallbrook Branch of the San Diego County Library, in collaboration with Friends of the Fallbrook Library.

 As a former Sunday political columnist at the San Diego North County Times, I won awards, a Pulitzer Prize submission, a fan club, and death threats from irate readers.
 The sales department loved me.
-More recently, I wrote book reviews for the paper, until the U-T gobbled it up.
+More recently, I wrote book reviews for the paper, until the Union-Tribune gobbled it up.

 Today, the pocket gophers and hummingbirds keep me company while I write—yippee!